Substantial Improvement

 • In cases where a parcel features multiple structures, the focus lies exclusively on the building's refurbishment value.

-• The 50% threshold is determined based on the cumulative value of renovations conducted over the past five years.
+• The 50% threshold is determined based on the cumulative value of renovations conducted over the past year.

 Elevation